 Hello, dear regexp writers!
-For about 5 months now, we've been working really hard or rewriting prepared batters, in order to introduce certain necessary features to them.
+For about 5 months now, we've been working really hard or rewriting prepared patterns, in order to introduce certain necessary features to them.

-The biggest issue, of prepared patterns in their current forms, is that the only form of ignoring a placeholder in a pattern, was escape.
+The biggest issue, of prepared patterns in their current form, is that the only form of ignoring a placeholder in a pattern was escape.

 Of course, you could also escape the slash, so

 foo:\\@ would include the value,

 wouldn't, and so on.

 The that's fine, but it's not everything.
 There are other cases whether placeholders needed

 We knew about those cases, and we made sure, that while the placeholder would be used in those